-Why not make your own cat toys?
-It's easy, inexpensive, and your fuzzy feline will love them just as much as store-bought toys - maybe even better!
+You don't have to be a craft goddess to make your own cat toys.
+In fact, it's easy and inexpensive to go the DIY route, and your fuzzy feline will love them just as much as store-bought toys - maybe even better!

 Make Toys to Capture Your Cat's Attention

 Before we talk about how to make your own cat toys, it's important to understand just what attracts a cat to a particular item.

 Although we owners might tend to choose a brightly colored toy that catches our attention, our cats couldn't care less whether a toy is fuschia or neon green.
 Cats don't perceive colors the same way we do, and they also don't care much about shapes either.

 The first thing that truly catches a cat's eye is movement, so toys that can be rolled, dragged or twitched are bound to capture your cat's attention.